 But how much are those points worth?

-Anyone who plays the credit card game knows that the number of points/miles is meaningless, without knowing how much they’re actually worth.
+Anyone who plays the credit card game knows that the number of points/miles you earn is irrelevant if the value of those points is not high or you simply don’t fully understand their worth.

-Rather than being restricted to a single airline carrier, what the US Bank Flexperks Travel Rewards program allows you to do is book with over 150 airline partners.
-Then the price of the ticket will dictate how much points it will take…
+With airfares, the US Bank Flexperks Travel Rewards program allows you to book with more 150 airline partners.
+The the price of the ticket will dictate how much points it will take…

 - 20,000 FlexPoints = Up to $400 ticket value

 - 30,000 FlexPoints = Up to $600 ticket value